ariel-os/hophop-open-hardware/Sketch.md

   * 1x UEXT (don't share I2C, those are often also used as GPIO)
   * 1x mikroBUS (especially the analog pin is really best-effort)

-  We could also consider Arduino shield, feather modules, but at some point it gets too much.
+  * Maybe Arduino UNO headers
-  What are your favorite form factors?
+    (Or what are your favorite form factors?)

 * "The usual buttons and LEDs": all connected to the nRF54,